 Meniere’s disease is an inner ear condition.
 The inner ear does the important job of maintaining our balance.
-When it gets compromised, vertigo can be one of the unpleasant symptoms.
+When a problem arises in this area, vertigo can be one of the unpleasant symptoms.
 The hallmarks of Meniere’s disease are vertigo, tinnitus (ringing in the ears), loss of balance, and hearing loss.

 Meniere’s can afflict everyone at varying degrees and may come about suddenly.
 Meniere’s is manageable for those who have mild cases, but it can be disabling for those with severe cases.
 It can lead to a permanent imbalance of the inner ear and deafness.

 Classic Meniere’s Disease Symptoms